-- Dynamic positioning system (optional): Consult the engine user manual for operation, warnings, and cautions involved. - 4.
+- The joystick activation button activates and deactivates joystick steering and engages the autopilot function.
+The joystick autopilot function is automatically engaged if the joystick is released, and continues on the last heading of the joystick.
+Further joystick driving will adjust the autopilot heading. - Dynamic positioning system (optional): Consult the engine user manual for operation, warnings, and cautions involved. - 4.
 The DOCKING button limits engine revolutions and provides higher-precision movements.
 An audible signal and illuminated button confirm docking mode is activated.
-To deactivate, press the DOCKING button again.
-An audible alarm will sound twice and the button light will go out. - 5.
-Select the HIGH MODE button in addition to DOCKING when conditions (e.g., high winds or strong current) call for more power.
-The HIGH MODE button will illuminate and an audible signal will sound.
-Select the HIGH MODE button again to deactivate and return the system to regular docking mode.
+To deactivate, press the DOCK-ING button again.
+An audible alarm will sound twice and the button light will go out.

-Figure 1-3: Volvo® IPS joystick
+Figure 1-1: Volvo® IPS joystick

 Joystick control

 Joystick driving mode

 Dynamic positioning system

 Docking mode

+High mode